mininxd/coc-api/README.md

-# Clash of Clans API for clans route only
+# Clash of Clans API for clans status like current war and war leagues

 *Notes* :
 - __if you wanna deploy to vercel__